 Step 2: The lowest course of block is drilled at every core pocket to release and remove the entrapped water.
 This step is not necessary with brick or poured concrete walls.

-Step 4: A vapor barrier is installed over the excavated trench and the floor is re-cemented to its original level over the Free-Flow drainage, exerting pressure against the wall and thereby adding stability to the foundation walls.
+Step 4: A vapor barrier is installed over the excavated trench and the floor is re-cemented to its original level over the drainage, exerting pressure against the wall and thereby adding stability to the foundation walls.

 Step 5: To discharge the water collected through the drains, a submersible sump pump is installed in each sump pit.
 The water is then discharged away from your home.

 Contact our professional basement crew at (919) 847-7072.
-You can also fill out our online form to learn more about the benefits of our, mold remediation, crawl space encapsulation and basement services and schedule your no-obligation estimate today!
+You can also fill out our online form to learn more about the benefits of our, mold remediation, crawl space encapsulation and basement services, and schedule your free estimate today!
 We will visit your home to give you the most accurate price point for the job.
 Our trained specialist will guide you through the options to determine the best solution for you and your budget.

 All work is performed by Clayton Crawl Space and Basement Technologies trained technicians and each project comes with a Lifetime Warranty.
 All of our work is fully licensed and insured.